 The OCD Center of Los Angeles offers individual therapy for the treatment of adults, children, and adolescents with Dermatillomania and Trichotillomania.
 Using the Cognitive Behavioral Therapy techniques outlined above, clients with these conditions learn to respond differently to thoughts about their hair and skin, and to resist the urge to pull or pick.

 We have 14 therapists on staff, and offer services six days a week, including evenings and Saturdays.
 If you would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
 4), or click here to email us.

 Group Therapy for Dermatillomania and Trichotillomania

 In addition to individual therapy, the OCD Center of Los Angeles also offers five weekly, low-fee, therapy/support groups, including a group exclusively for adults with Dermatillomania and Trichotillomania.
-This group is led by one of our professional staff therapists, Lauren McMeikan, MA, and uses the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
-Our weekly Dermatillomania / Trichotillomania group is held on Saturday afternoons at our Brentwood location in Los Angeles.
+This group is led by one of our licensed staff therapists, Chanel Taghdis, MFT, and uses the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
+Our weekly Dermatillomania / Trichotillomania group is held on Tuesday evenings at our Brentwood location in Los Angeles.
 The group is limited to eight (8) members, and requires an assessment prior to participation.
 For more information on this group, click here.

 Telephone and Online Therapy for Dermatillomania and Trichotillomania